Goomento/PageBuilder/README.md

 **The Page Builder did not display on storefront**

 - Make sure that Goomento Page Builder module was enabled, click [here](https://github.com/Goomento/PageBuilder#2-configuration)
-- Make sure Page Builder status is `Published` and `Store view` is matching with current storefront
+- Make sure Page Builder was `Enabled` and `Store view` is matching with current storefront
-- For Magento entity, (Eg: Product, Category ...) make sure `Page Builder Content` was selected and `Active` turned to `Yes`
 - Flush/ Clean Magento Cache

 **Visual editor did not load**